marijanbeg/2021-paper-jupyter-reproducible-workflows/README.md

 ## About

-This repository contains all the necesary data and information required to reproduce Figure 3 in: Beg et al. Using Jupyter for reproducible scientific workflows.
+This repository contains all the necesary data and information required to reproduce Figure 3 in:

+- Beg et al. Using Jupyter for reproducible scientific workflows. <journal, vol, page> (2021).

 ## Binder